joshbegley/nyt-latest/previous.md

 `Michael Nieves, 40, was awaiting trial on Rikers Island when he tried to kill himself in 2022.
 The staff response to his suicide drew a harsh rebuke from the New York State attorney general and watchdog groups.`\
 https://nytimes.com/video/nyregion/100000010183512/rikers-island-suicide-nieves-jail-response.html

 **The Tooth Fairy Is Real.
-Sheâs a Dentist in Seattle.**\
+She’s a Dentist in Seattle.**\
-`For 20 years, Dr. Purva Merchant has been answering letters from gaptoothed children and their parents â roughly 6,000 in all. âHappy growing up,â she typically replies.`\
+`For 20 years, Dr. Purva Merchant has been answering letters from gaptoothed children and their parents — roughly 6,000 in all.
+“Happy growing up,” she typically replies.`\
 https://nytimes.com/2025/07/14/parenting/tooth-fairy-dentist-letters.html

 **Spelling Bee Forum**\
-`Feeling stuck on todayâs puzzle?
+`Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/07/14/crosswords/spelling-bee-forum.html

-**Why Jonker left out Miedema â and why it was the right call**\
+**Why Jonker left out Miedema – and why it was the right call**\
 `A 5-2 defeat looks embarrassing, but the departing Netherlands coach's decision should be judged by more than just the scoreline`\
 https://nytimes.com/athletic/6491859/2025/07/14/vivianne-miedema-netherlands-lineth-beerensteyn/

 **Phillies draft Gage Wood, other college pitchers on Day 1 of 2025 MLB Draft**\
-`Gage Wood delivered one of the College World Series&#8217; strongest pitching performances ever when he threw a 119-pitch no-hitter on June 16.`\
+`The Phillies selected Wood with the 26th pick on Sunday — the first of three pitchers the club took.`\
 https://nytimes.com/athletic/6492490/2025/07/14/phillies-draft-gage-wood-other-college-pitchers-on-day-1-of-2025-mlb-draft/

 **Cubs select a trio of college talent on first day of MLB Draft, including CF Ethan Conrad**\